ableev/Zabbix-in-Telegram/README.md

 zbxtg;title:{HOST.HOST} - {TRIGGER.NAME} -- graph title
 zbxtg;debug -- enable debug mode, some logs and images will be saved in the tmp dir
 ```

+You can use markdown in your action: https://core.telegram.org/bots/api#using-markdown

 ---